allmeidaapedro/Credit-Risk-Prediction-German-Bank/README.md

 7. Deactivate the Virtual Environment:

-When you're done with your project, deactivate the virtual environment.
+When you're done with the project, deactivate the virtual environment.

 <pre>
 deactivate